RedChainLab/COoL-TEE/README.md

-# COoL-TEE: Resilient Decentralized Search against Front-Running Attacks
+# COoL-TEE: Resilient Decentralized Search against Information Front-Running Attacks

 This repository contains the code and scripts used to simulate and analyse the search and market systems considered in the COoL-TEE paper.